 |5.
 Invite a motivational speaker|

-A surefire way to get your employees in the celebration mode is to decorate your office in purple (the colour of International Women’s Day 2019).
+A surefire way to get your employees in the celebration mode is to decorate your office in purple (one of the colours of International Women’s Day).
 Put inspirational posters around the space, place purple balloons on tables or create your own mood board.
 You could even have a gathering the night before and make these decorations in groups as a way to encourage team bonding.

 At Reward Gateway, we use our employee engagement platform to showcase important blogs and moments that happen within the company.
 We use it as a communication tool to remind employees about specific themes or initiatives that are going on – like the importance of International Women’s Day.